enemonsieur/offis_repo/AREAS/grey matters/Building a second brain - Tiago Forte.md

 What are some tips that could help me?
 - Clear my notes on Ene WA, on Notes Mi
 - Add every RDV

+### The Noticing Habits: Using Your Second Brain to Engineer Luck

+There’s a third category of habits that will come in handy as you start putting your Second Brain into action in the real world.
+It is in some ways the most important category, but also the least predictable.

+- Noticing that an idea you have in mind could potentially be valuable and capturing it instead of thinking, “Oh, it’s nothing.”

+- Noticing when an idea you’re reading about resonates with you and taking those extra few seconds to highlight it.

+- Noticing that a note could use a better title—and changing it so it’s easier for your future self to find it.

+- Noticing you could move or link a note to another project or area where it will be more useful.

+Noticing opportunities to combine two or more Intermediate Packets into a new, larger work so you don’t have to start it from scratch.
+Noticing a chance to merge similar content from different notes into the same note so it’s not spread around too many places.

+- Noticing when an IP that you already have could help someone else solve a problem, and sharing it with them, even if it’s not perfect.